-Oregon jumbo loan limits will go up in 2018, in response to rising home prices.
-In most counties across the state, anything above $453,100 will be considered a jumbo loan.
-The one exception is Hood River County, where the new threshold is set at $454,250.
+Oregon jumbo loan limits are up in 2024 in response to rising home prices.
+In most counties across the state, anything above $766,550 will be considered a jumbo loan.

-The Federal Housing Finance Agency (FHFA) announced in November 2018 that it would be increasing the conforming loan limit for Fannie and Freddie home loans in just about every part of the US to $484,350 from $453,100 in 2018.
-That’s a jump of nearly 7 percent.
+The Federal Housing Finance Agency (FHFA) announced in late 2023 that it would be increasing the conforming loan limit for Fannie and Freddie home loans in just about every part of the US to $766,550 in 2024.

-According to the FHFA, the maximum conforming loan limit will be higher in 2019 as a result of generally rising home values [in 2018].
-Among other things, this means that the jumbo loan limit for Oregon will be higher in 2019 than it was in 2018.
+According to the FHFA, the maximum conforming loan limit will be higher in 2024 as a result of generally rising home values [in 2023].
+Among other things, this means that the jumbo loan limit for Oregon is higher in 2024 than it was in 2023.

 The Housing and Economic Recovery Act of 2008 determines the conforming loan limits, which mandated that the baseline loan limit would not be increased again until home prices return to pre-recession decline levels.